Steve Hackett: A Genesis In My Bed, the autobiography of the great guitarist and former member of Genesis. Videos, interviews, reviews.

-Once again I was against that invisible wall, aware that I could choose to sit there and give in or climb over it.
-But once past the wall, you can no longer go back.
-I knew I was going to jump into that new world and that my life was going to change forever.
+Once again I was against that invisible wall, aware that I could have chosen to sit there and give in or climb over it.
+But once you get over the wall, you can't go back.
+I knew I was about to take a leap into that new world and that my life was about to change forever.
 I was about to board a spaceship on a new planet with a group of aliens.
-I emptied my glass, put it down and went out the door into the sun, holding that ticket to Mars. "
+I emptied my glass, put it down and walked out the door into the sun, clutching that note to Mars. "

 The creation of The Lamb Lies Down On Broadway:

-«We were writing and recording at high intensity.
+“We were writing and recording at high intensity.
 The Lamb is a dense album with tons of details.
-All full of ideas, the disc was full of themes like "Times Square is full of people on a busy night, the voice abruptly abrasive like the horn of a New York fire truck.
-Forget golden dreams ... the drama it takes place day and night. "
+All full of ideas, the record was full of themes like "Times Square is full of people on a hectic night, the voice suddenly abrasive like the horn of a New York fire truck.
+Forget sweet dreams ... the drama. takes place day and night ".

 The Lamb seemed like a titanic adventure that we were trying to survive ...
 We hit the icebergs, but bravely dragged us into shark-infested and unexplored waters. "